Jim Leach: 2006 election

 In 2006, Leach was defeated in a considerable upset by Democratic opponent Dave Loebsack, a political science professor at Cornell College.
 Loebsack had only qualified for the Democratic primary as a write-in candidate, and Leach was not on many Democratic target lists.
-However, Loebsack won by a narrow margin of approximately 6000 votes, largely by running up an 8,395-vote margin in Johnson County, home to Iowa City.
+However, Loebsack won by a narrow margin of approximately 6,000 votes, largely by running up an 8,395-vote margin in Johnson County, home to Iowa City.

 In conjunction with a Democratic tide which swept Eastern Iowa and across the U.S. in the 2006 election, there were two factors seen as what led to Leach's defeat: his refusal to allow the Republican National Committee to distribute leaflets that were seen as anti-gay, attacking Loebsack for his views on gay marriage, and his refusal to take out-of-state and political action committee money.

 The second related to his success just before adjournment in passing H.R.
 4411.
 Gambling interests opposed him during the election and contended the bill had passed without hearings.
 The bill had been subject to extensive hearings over several Congresses, especially on the House side where both the Financial Services and the Judiciary committees had shared jurisdiction.
 Leach argued that Internet gambling weakened the economy and jeopardized the social fabric of the family.

 Post-congressional career

 After his defeat, Leach's name was floated as a potential replacement to John Bolton as Ambassador to the United Nations.
 On December 8, 2006, Leach's House colleagues Earl Blumenauer (D-Oregon) and Jim Walsh (R-New York) sent a letter to President George W. Bush urging the President to nominate Leach for the post.
 However, the nomination instead went to the United States Ambassador to Iraq, Zalmay Khalilzad.

 Leach then taught at Princeton and served on the board of several public companies and four non-profit organizations, including the Century Foundation, the Kettering Foundation and the Carnegie Endowment for International Peace.
-He is a member of the Council on Foreign Relations and formerly served as a trustee of Princeton University.
+He was a member of the Council on Foreign Relations and formerly served as a trustee of Princeton University.

 Leach holds eight honorary degrees and has received decorations from two foreign governments.
 He is the recipient of the Wayne Morse Integrity in Politics Award, the Woodrow Wilson Award from Johns Hopkins, the Adlai Stevenson Award from the United Nations Association, and the Edger Wayburn Award from the Sierra Club.
 A three-sport athlete in college, Leach was elected to the National Wrestling Hall of Fame and Museum in Stillwater, Oklahoma, and the International Wrestling Hall of Fame in Waterloo, Iowa.

 On September 17, 2007, Leach was named as Interim Director of the Institute of Politics (IOP) at Harvard Kennedy School after former director Jeanne Shaheen left to pursue a U.S. Senate seat in New Hampshire.

-He was elected to the Common Cause National Governing Board in 2007.

-Leach resides in Iowa City and Princeton with his wife Elisabeth (Deba), son Gallagher, and daughter Jenny.
+Leach resided in Iowa City and Princeton with his wife Elisabeth (Deba), son Gallagher, and daughter Jenny.